welcome to Bellefonte Primary Care - Cannonsburg

 Fax: (606) 928-1776

-Jeremiah Miller, D.O. is a graduate of West Virginia University and the West Virginia School of Osteopathic Medicine in Lewisburg.
+Jeremiah Miller, D.O. is certified by the American Board of Osteopathic Medicine and is a a graduate of West Virginia University and the West Virginia School of Osteopathic Medicine in Lewisburg.
 Dr. Miller completed a family practice residency at Our Lady of Bellefonte Hospital and is a member of the American Osteopathic Association.

 Tammy Wellman, APRN, FNP-BC, DNP